-As far as communication is a concern, Telnet uses the most uncertain technique.
+As far as communication is concerned, Telnet uses the most uncertain technique.
 It transmits data across the network in plain text and using the network tool anybody can find out your password.
-It comprises the login credentials passing in text format, i.e., someone on the network running a sniffer can find the information, this person can get control of your device in seconds by Telnet login session eavesdropping.
+It comprises the login credentials passing in text format, i.e., someone on the network running a sniffer can find the information, and this person can get control of your device in seconds by Telnet login session eavesdropping.

-To check the user’s defined quota status, with the number of files and the disk space used, we can use the repquota command is used.
+To check the user’s defined quota status, with the number of files and the disk space used, we can use the repquota command.
 Using this command, you will get the user’s quota summary, such as, how much files and space are there for a user.
 In Linux, every user has a defined quota.
 This is primarily done for security reasons as it confines unwanted access to the files.
 The quota can be given to a group of users or a single user.